How to Make Cotton Stems

 Cotton stems are all over flea markets and home decor stores.
 You can find both real and faux cotton stems.
 Real cotton stems are really messy, so the faux ones are more appealing to most people.
 Here is how to make cotton stems for almost nothing.

 First, here is a photo of several at a flea market.
 Aren’t they cool?
 They look great, are timeless, and will last a long time.
 Let’s replicate them.

 - Shabby Chic

 Use Them In:

 Most of these items can be found at home.
 Jumbo sized cotton balls can be found at Target, Walmart, or even Amazon.
 If you want to use regular sized cotton balls, it should work too.

 This materials list contains Amazon Affiliate links.
 If you click on a link and purchase something, I will receive a commission at no extra cost to you.
 Thank you in advance!

 Watch the Video Tutorial:

 Next, fluff each cotton ball and glue them onto the branch.
-Glue 2-4 scales on each cotton ball.
+To fluff, gently pull each piece apart keeping them in tact.
+Glue 2-4 scales at the bottom of each cotton ball.
 You may need to add extra hot glue to tidy it up as you go.
-Take your time and try not to get glue on your fingers or the cotton will stick and get messy (don’t ask me how I know that).
+Hot glue works best because it dries quickly.
+Take your time and try not to get glue on your fingers or the cotton will stick and get messy.

 Hope you like it!
 Here are a few other spring projects you might enjoy!